adamd9/expenses-fe/README.md

 Just stick it on any static web server and point it at your Expenses App backend.

 ## Contributing
-This is a personal project, so I'm not expecting any controbutions.
+This is a personal project, so I'm not expecting any contributions.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)